He was tall, handsome, articulate, and went to church regularly.

 The older you get, the more the consensus seems to be that if you’re a single woman pushing 30, 40, or beyond, you must be doing something wrong.

-So let me say this clearly, lovingly, and without apology.
+So I would like to say this clearly.
 As a single Christian woman desiring marriage, the goal is:

 Marriage is not a prize for endurance.
-It’s a partnership that will either support your future or sabotage it, whether emotionally, spiritually, financially, physically, and/or mentally.
+It’s a partnership that will either support your future or sabotage it, whether emotionally, spiritually, financially, physically, or mentally.

 Having standards is not a bad thing.
 I mean, even God ensured Adam had a job before He gave him Eve (I’m only half joking!).

 That being said, not all standards are created equal.
-Some standards you are holding onto are rooted in fear, fantasy, or rigidity.
-However, there are other standards that are rooted in wisdom, discernment, and self-respect.
+Some standards you are holding onto are rooted in fear, fantasy, or being inflexible.

 A bad marriage doesn’t just delay your life; it can handicap it.
-And rushing into the wrong relationship will absolutely make you wish you were still single, especially if you end up legally, financially, and emotionally tied to… Share on XKeep this in mind, being selective isn’t the problem; however, here’s where it crosses into unhelpful territory:
+And rushing into the wrong relationship will absolutely make you wish you were still single, especially if you end up legally, financially, and emotionally tied to… Share on XKeep this in mind, you being selective isn’t the problem; however, this is where you’re crossing over into unhelpful territory:

-Psychologically speaking, being too picky often comes from your anxiety, a strong need to control, or an unconscious fear of vulnerability.
+But what I had to learn was that being too picky often comes from anxiety, a strong need to control, or an unconscious fear of vulnerability.

-When you over-filter, you protect yourself from disappointment.
+When you over-filter, you protect yourself from disappointment and the hard work of loving an imperfect person.
 On the downside, you also block genuine connections.

 Settling looks like:

-Here’s one thing I’ve learned from psychology.
-You want to know what’s the best indicator of future behavior?
-Past behavior.
+Here’s one thing I’ve learned not only from psychology but my own dating experiences.
+The best indicator of future behavior is past behavior.

-Don’t forget, marriage doesn’t heal chronic issues: it magnifies them.
+Don’t forget, marriage won’t heal you or your partner’s chronic issues: it will magnify them.

 “The prudent see danger and take refuge, but the simple keep going and pay the penalty.” — Proverbs 27:12

-Marriage isn’t just about hot, passionate sex on demand (hate to break it to you, but the bulk of your marriage will not be spent having mind-blowing sex).
+I hate to break it to you, but the bulk of your marriage will not be spent having sex.
+The average married couple has sex once a week!
+Marriage is about:

 “Don’t team up with those who are unbelievers.
 How can righteousness be a partner with wickedness?
 How can light live with darkness?” — 2 Corinthians 6:14